greenan8/my-portfolio/README.md

 # Portfolio
-My Personal Portfolio site to display all my projects and courses.
+My personal portfolio webpage to display all my projects and courses.